KSTY

 KSTY (104.5 FM) is a country music formatted radio station licensed to Canon City, Colorado.
 The station is owned by Royal Gorge Broadcasting, LLC.
-The signal is rebroadcast by KSTY-FM1, a 3-watt booster station also on 104.5, serving the Colorado Springs area.
+The signal was formerly rebroadcast by KSTY-FM1, a 3-watt booster station also on 104.5, serving the Colorado Springs area.

 History

-KSTY went on the air June 1, 1975 as KRLN-FM, changing to KSTX within a year of signing on.
+KSTY went on the air on June 1, 1975, as KRLN-FM on 103.9 MHz, changing to KSTX on August 30, 1976.
 It was the FM sister to KRLN, and initially simulcast the AM station.
 KRLN-FM broadcast with 3,000 watts from a transmitter site in Canon City.
 On May 31, 1982, KSTX reverted to the KRLN-FM call letters.

-It became KSTY on December 30, 1994, with its current country format.
+By 1991, when the station added programming from Unistar, KRLN-FM was a country music station.
+It became KSTY on December 30, 1994.

+The station remained on 103.9 MHz until 1999, when it swapped frequencies with KYZX in Pueblo and moved to 104.5.
+Later that year, Warner Enterprises sold its stations — KSTY and KRLN, along with stations in Lincoln, Nebraska — to James Haber's JC Acquisition for $11.465 million, in conjunction with the sale of the Lincoln stations to Triad Broadcasting.
+The Warner family's Royal Gorge Broadcasting bought back KSTY and KRLN for $715,000 in 2000.

-On December 8, 2005, KSTY and KKCS 101.9 FM switched frequencies.
-The swap was undone in 2007, when the KSTY call letters and "Star Country" moniker returned to the 104.5 frequency.
+On December 8, 2005, KSTY took on the programming and call sign of KKCS-FM (101.9).
+The move was undone in 2007, and the KSTY call letters and "Star Country" moniker returned to the 104.5 frequency.

+On December 23, 2024, Royal Gorge Broadcasting announced that it would close KSTY and KRLN effective January 1, 2025.
+The stations were the last to be owned by the Warner family, whose station group had included stations in Colorado, Kansas, and Nebraska.

+In April of 2025 the rights to KSTY 104.5 "Star Country" were purchased by the former manager for the radio station Meg Stanley.
+It is now owned by the company "Frontier Frequencies".

+On August 1st of 2025 the radio station KSTY 104.5 "Star Country" began airing again, now operated by "Frontier Frequencies".